Nimoismail/Bank-of-Flatiron/README.md

 https://github.com/Nimoismail/Bank-of-Flatiron

-Change the directory into the project folder by running the command:
+# Change the directory into the project folder by running the command:

-cd  The Royal Bank-of-flatiron
+cd Bank-of-flatiron

-Open the project in your preferred code editor using the command:
+# Open the project in your preferred code editor using the command:

 code .

 Congratulations, you have successfully cloned the application!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).